Be in the Know

-It may be an obvious thing to state but insurance is a guarantee of compensation for any losses that may occur.
-These losses could impact a range of things including a person’s finances, health, or even their life.
-In today’s society, blame culture is still sadly rife and there are countless solicitors and law firms who handle personal injury claims and will subsequently jump at the chance to initiate court action.
+It may be an obvious thing to state, but insurance is a guarantee of compensation for any losses that may occur.
+These losses could impact a range of things, including a person’s finances, health, or even their life.
+In today’s society, blame culture is rife and there are countless solicitors and law firms who handle personal injury claims that will subsequently jump at the chance to initiate court action.

-Even with the most rigid of procedures in place or in the safest of environments, accidents do happen and as a qualified personal trainer, having insurance gives you peace of mind.
+Even with the most rigid of procedures in place or in the safest of environments, accidents do happen.
+As a qualified personal trainer, having insurance gives you peace of mind.

-It’s important to note at this stage that if you are an employed personal trainer then you should be covered by your employer’s insurance and there won’t be any need for to take out an additional policy.
+It’s important to note at this stage that if you are an employed personal trainer, you should be covered by your employer’s insurance and there won’t be any need for to take out an additional policy.

 This is naturally dependant on you operating within the boundaries of your role.
 For example, if you’re a qualified personal trainer and that’s the extent of your experience, covering a yoga class without an appropriate qualification would make you and your employer liable.
 Not to mention the fact that you’ll likely be putting clients at risk of injury.

 For personal trainers, there are two main types of insurance that you should be aware of: